FrancescoJonusDiamonds/EugeneTest/README.md

 for one or both of them, and I will especially mock the creation of one of them, expecting to receive an object with the correct values taken from the .env package for that specific class.
 NOTE: I am still using the last 8.x version available for Laravel, not the new earlier versions of 9.x

+NEW NOTES
+Used mockery and solved the env problem creating a file in the config folder (config/keyConfig) and I add an array being returned inside of it containing the environment variable id and key.
+I then instruct the controller to use the new config file to access these variables.